 The Predecessor was obligated to pay management fees to a subsidiary of CHS in the amount of \$58 thousand per month.
 The Predecessor was also obligated to pay transaction fees to a subsidiary of OTPP in the amount of \$26 thousand per month, plus out of pocket expenses.
-The Successor has no management fee charges for the three month period ended March 31, 2011.
-The Predecessor has recorded aggregate management and transaction fee charges and expenses from CHS and OTPP of \$251 thousand for the three month period ended March 31, 2011.
+The Successor has no management fee charges for the three and six month periods ended June 30, 2011.
+The Successor has no management fee charges for the one month period ended June 30, 2010.
+The Predecessor has recorded aggregate management and transaction fee charges and expenses from CHS and OTPP of \$187 thousand and \$438 thousand for the two and five month periods ended May 28, 2010, respectively.

 Gregory Mann and Gabrielle Mann are employed by the All Points subsidiary of Hillman.
-All Points leases an industrial warehouse and office facility from companies under the control of the Manns'.
+All Points leases an industrial warehouse and office facility from companies under the control of the Manns.
 The Predecessor and Successor have recorded rental expense for the lease of this facility on an arm's length basis.
-The Successor recorded rental expense for the lease of this facility in the amount of \$83 thousand for the three month period ended March 31, 2011.
+The Successor recorded rental expense for the lease of this facility in the amount of \$82 thousand and \$165 thousand for the three and six month periods ended June 30, 2011, respectively.
+The Successor recorded rental expense for the lease of this facility in the amount of \$28 thousand for the one month period ended June 30, 2010.
+The Predecessor recorded rental expense for the lease of this facility in the amount of \$55 thousand and \$138 thousand for the two and five month periods ended May 28, 2010, respectively.